 - 1. If a staff member/pupil displays symptoms of COVID-19 while at school the following are the procedures to be implemented: - 2.
 If the person with the suspected case is a pupil, the parents/guardians will be contacted immediately; the school may use a touchless thermometer to check the child's temperature.
 If parents cannot be contacted in a reasonable time, we will contact GP or ambulance.
 Parents must arrange collection of child immediately, and should arrange a Covid-19 test. - 3.
 Isolate the person and have a procedure in place to accompany the individual to the designated isolation area via the isolation route, keeping at least 2m away from the symptomatic person and also making sure that others maintain a distance of at least 2m from the symptomatic person at all times; - 4.
-Remember that the virus is spread by droplets and is not airborne so physical separation is enough to reduce the risk of spread to others even if they are in the same room; - 5.
-If it is not possible to maintain a distance of 2m a staff member caring for a pupil should wear a face covering or mask.
+Remember that the virus is spread by droplets and is not airborne so physical separation is enough to reduce the risk of spread to others even if they are in the same room;

+- 5. If it is not possible to maintain a distance of 2m a staff member caring for a pupil should wear a face covering or mask.
 Gloves should not be used as the virus does not pass through skin; - 6.
 Provide a mask for the person presenting with symptoms if one is available.
 He/she should wear the mask if in a common area with other people or while exiting the premises; - 7.
-Assess whether the individual who is displaying symptoms can immediately be directed to go home/be brought home by parents who will call their doctor and continue self- isolation at home;

-- 8. Facilitate the person presenting with symptoms remaining in isolation if they cannot immediately go home and facilitate them calling their doctor.
+Assess whether the individual who is displaying symptoms can immediately be directed to go home/be brought home by parents who will call their doctor and continue self- isolation at home; - 8.
+Facilitate the person presenting with symptoms remaining in isolation if they cannot immediately go home and facilitate them calling their doctor.
 The individual should avoid touching people, surfaces and objects.
 Advice should be given to the person presenting with symptoms to cover their mouth and nose with the disposable tissue provided when they cough or sneeze and put the tissue in the waste bag provided; - 9.
 If the person is well enough to go home, arrange for them to be transported home by a family member, as soon as possible and advise them to inform their general practitioner by phone of their symptoms.
 Public transport of any kind should not be used; - 10.
 If they are too unwell to go home or advice is required, contact 999 or 112 and inform them that the sick person is a Covid-19 suspect; - 11.
 Carry out an assessment of the incident which will form part of determining follow-up actions and recovery; - 12.
-Arrange for appropriate cleaning of the isolation area and work areas involved (details at Section 7). - 13.
+Arrange for appropriate cleaning of the isolation area and work areas involved (details at Section 7).

 The HSE will inform any staff/parents who have come into close contact with a diagnosed case via the contact tracing process.
 The HSE will contact all relevant persons where a diagnosis of COVID-19 is made.
 The instructions of the HSE should be followed and staff and pupil confidentiality is essential at all times.
 For this reason the school will not contact other parents regarding a suspected or confirmed case-that is solely the remit of the HSE.
+School staff should be encouraged to download the HSE COVID-19 tracker app to assist Public Health for contract tracing purposes.
+Both in and out of the school setting (see section 5.1).